Ircam-RnD/xmm-granular-simple/README.md

 model, which will be updated each time you send a new recording.
 - If you want to try another gesture, either click on the "RESET" button, or reload the page, then you can start recording / sending a new gesture.
+- In addition to the position control of the granular player from the estimated time progression of the gesture, the energy of the gesture controls the volume of the sound.